 We will take you to an outlet glacier part of the largest glacier in Europe, Vatnajökull glacier where you will be able to experience the breathtaking views to the ice covered highest peaks of Iceland rising more than 2,000 metres (6,500 ft) over your helmet.
 These glaciers and their spectacular landscape has been scenery for dozens of movies like James Bond, Interstellar and Game of Thrones.
 Follow the footsteps of Pierce Brosnan, Matt Damon, and Jon Snow.

-Your highly qualified glacier guide will welcome you the Skaftafell Visitor Centre and he will provide you with all the equipment you need: crampons, ice axes, harnesses and helmets.
+Your highly qualified glacier guide will welcome you at our meeting point in Skaftafell Terminal and he will provide you with all the equipment you need: crampons, ice axes, harnesses and helmets.
 Then you will enter the troll bus and drive for about 10 minutes to the parking of the glacier.
 From there it’s only a 15 minutes walk to the edge of the ice where your guide will show you how to put on the crampons, steel frames which are tied to your hiking boots.